 (1) The Commissioner may extend the time within which anything must be done under this Act or the regulations if that thing is not or will not be done in time because of a delay by the Commissioner.

 (2) The Commissioner may grant the extension even if the time has expired for doing the thing.

 Compare: 1953 No 64 s 93(1), (5)

-2. During examination the time to place the application in order and the time to respond to an examination report will be extended by the Commissioner under section 230 if necessary, and toward or beyond the expiry of the period allowed under section 71, if the application has not been put in order because of a delay by the Commissioner.
-Generally, where a subsequent examination report is issued within the last month of the period remaining under section 71(1), the section 71(1) period (and section 67(1) deadline) will be extended to take account of any delay by the Commissioner.
+2. For applications under examination, the time to place the application in order for acceptance, and the time to respond to an examination report may be extended by the Commissioner under section 230 if the application has not been put in order for acceptance because of a delay by the Commissioner and there were more than 20 working days remaining in the section 71 period at the time of filing the response.

 Maori advisory committee – delay by the commissioner

-5. Where the Commissioner, under section 15(3), is seeking advice from the Maori advisory committee or any other person and the time taken to receive this advice extends beyond 20 working days, then any delay will be construed as delay by the Commissioner.
+12. Where the Commissioner, under section 15(3), is seeking advice from the Maori advisory committee or any other person and the time taken to receive this advice extends beyond 20 working days, then any delay will be construed as delay by the Commissioner.

 13. In practice, it is anticipated that the Commissioner would seek advice from the Maori Advisory Committee before issuance of a first examination report.
 Where this is the case, then there will not be any delay in the examination process.

 14. Where a first (or subsequent) examination report has already been issued and the Commissioner subsequently seeks advice from the Committee, then the section 71 period will be extended by the corresponding number of days beyond the 20 working days where the delay is attributable to the Commissioner.

 15. Where there has been a delay due to the Commissioner under section 230 and a time period has been extended, then a notification of the delay and the corresponding time period is published in the Journal.